MikeWilcoxMicrosoft/IOTEdgeModuleHelp/README.md

-How To Modify environment variables or configurations for a module on an IoT Edge deployment.
+How To modify environment variables or configuration settings for a IOT Edge module.

 Below are two screen shots on how to update an environment variable for your 'running' Azure IOT Edge Module.